 The love of the subject is nurtured as students are provided with authentic, meaningful and relevant learning experiences that increase motivation and ensure that they are supported to develop the skills that enable them to compete effectively in the national race for success.

-Non-exam assessment: Independent critical study: texts across time 20% of final grade
+Non-exam assessment: Making Connections: Independent Investigation 20% of final grade

 Year 12 |